a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

 ##### Example of Beginning Recording Artifact
 ![Imgur](https://i.imgur.com/aeqYaoM.png)

 I am currently still working on how to best compare the target sound and the user's mimic.
 Two different comparison techniques are in the works: 1) Chromaprint and 2) pitch curve analysis.
-Improvements to theses techniques are also in the works.
+Improvements of these techniques are also in the works.
 I hope to combine them soon.

 For now, I developed a function that identifies 1) if speech is present and 2) where speech begins (usually a mimicker needs a second to start mimicking).
 By deleting the lack of speech at the beginning of a recording, that seemed to help both techniques measure similarity better.
 ```